-So, these were the Home Remedies for curing chest congestion in babies, toddlers and kids.
-Herbs are cheaper than most of the drugs, they are easily available and in most of the cases, they are just as effective and often safer.
+So, these were the Home Remedies for curing chest congestion in babies, toddlers, and kids.
+Herbs are cheaper than most drugs, they are easily available and in most cases, they are just as effective and often safer.

 - Wear the proper amount of clothes in winter

 - Cover your mouth when you sneeze as many germs are expelled in the air when you sneeze without covering your mouth which can cause cold or respiratory problems due to bacteria entering into the body